kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

   env: env1
 ```

 The syntax for the options is different when you're using the CLI compared to the configuration file.
-In the CLI you use dashes, for example for `kedro run --from-nodes ...`, but you have to use an underscore in the configuration file:
+In the CLI you use dashes, for example for `kedro run --from-nodes=...`, but you have to use an underscore in the configuration file:

 ```yaml
 run: